yigitbektasgursoy/2x2-Filter-Convolution-in-SystemVerilog/README.md

 **Specifications and Requirements**

-- The module should use SystemVerilog as the hardware description language.
 - The module should use a memory block to store the input image, and another memory block to store the output image.
 - The module should use counters to iterate over the pixels and perform the convolution operation.
 - The module should use a valid signal to indicate when the input image is loaded and when the output image is ready.
 - The module should use a parameter to define the filter coefficients, and another parameter to define the pixel width.
-- The module should use an interface to connect to other modules or devices.

 **Design and Implementation**